|Tuition fee type||Cost (per annum)|

 - Peatlands and heathland restoration

-- Fresh water habitat monitoring management
+- Fresh water habitat monitoring and management

 - Development of marine communities

-We have a team of research ecologists and conservationists, many of whom have links with active conservation projects and organisations in the UK and in places such as Africa.
+We have a team of research ecologists and conservationists, many of whom have links with active conservation projects and organisations in the UK and in places such as Africa and Asia.
 We are proud to have internationally-renowned animal behaviour specialists within the School who are currently researching primate social behaviour, bird behaviour and animal learning and cognition.
 Our Environment Research Group has expertise in monitoring and management of fresh water habitats, impact and adaptation to climate change and pollution ecology.

 This active involvement in so many different areas of wildlife conservation feeds directly into the programme, so you can be assured of a rich learning experience with many opportunities to meet professional conservationists when they give specialist lectures or during fieldwork.